FREE SHIPPING IN HONG KONG ON ORDERS OVER $500 FREE SHIPPING IN HONG KONG ON ORDERS OVER $500

 Wrapping Up

 In comparing alpaca wool and cashmere, alpaca stands out for its warmth, sustainability, and resilience.
-Alpaca wool’s hollow fibers provide excellent insulation, and its production is both environmentally friendly and rooted in artisanal tradition.
-Cashmere, while soft and warm, faces challenges in durability and sustainability, especially with mass production affecting fiber quality.
+Alpaca wool’s hollow fibres provide excellent insulation, and its production is both environmentally friendly and rooted in artisanal tradition.
+Cashmere, while soft and warm, faces challenges in durability and sustainability, especially with mass production affecting fibres quality.

 Alpaca wool might be the best choice for regions with milder winters, like Hong Kong, where temperatures don’t drop too low.
 Its breathability and moderate warmth provide comfort without overheating, making it ideal for layering in variable winter weather.